KFQX: Satellite station

 KFQX also operates a satellite station in Montrose, Colorado, KREY-TV (channel 10).
 KREY transmits from Flattop Mesa, a hill northeast of Montrose.
 Due to its relatively weak signal and the area's very uneven terrain, the station uses six translators to relay its signal to the Uncompahgre Valley and surrounding San Miguel mountain communities.
 Local studios are located on North 1st Street in Montrose.
-In its earliest days, local programs including Letters to Santa, in which area children were invited to sit on Santa Claus' lap on live television, were made in cramped quarters at the transmitter building, which doubled as KREY's studio through the 1970s.
+In its earliest days, local programs including Letters to Santa, in which area children were invited to sit on Santa Claus's lap on live television, were made in cramped quarters at the transmitter building, which doubled as KREY's studio through the 1970s.
 KREY previously produced short news inserts during KREX's weeknight newscasts, though this has since ended.